Table of Contents

 the Hackage package database.
 At the time of writing, the most

-, which is easy to use and
+popular is named binary, which is easy to use and

 offers high performance.